 France - A skiing nation with plenty of superlatives!
-The Mont Blanc is the highest mountain in the Alps, the Vanoise Express the biggest and fastest double floored cable car in the world, and Les Trois Vallées claims to be the largest ski area in the world.
+The Mont Blanc is the highest mountain in the Alps, the Vanoise Express the biggest and fastest double floored cable car in the world, and Les 3 Vallées claims to be the largest ski area in the world.
 Whether you want to ski the glacier in Les 2 Alpes, on the Olympic slopes of Chamrousse, the interconnected ski areas in the region Les Sybelles or in the small but not any less nice ski area as in Valfréjus - in France, you can find whatever you're looking for.

 France’s ski areas are among the largest in the world.
 Nordic ski sports fans also benefit from this.
 The plentiful cross country tracks offer sporting challenges as well as amazing landscapes - a perfect symmetry of sporty exercise and nature enjoyment.
 Ski along a frozen lake or enjoy the view from the highest mountain in the Alpes, Mont Blanc (4,810 m.).
 Cross Country Skiers, what more could you want?!

 The areas around SuperDévoluy and La Joue du Loup offer an attractive network of cross country tracks.
 Here, cross country fun starts at your front door, regardless of whether you are in the Site Nordique or in the rich forests of Plateau de Boucherac.
 With a total of 80 km of tracks, this region is an exciting destination for cross country skiers of every level.
 Further information on cross country skiing in SuperDévoluy and on cross country skiing in La Joue du Loup.